What is Schedule SE?

 Individuals use IRS Schedule SE to figure out how much self-employment tax they owe.

 Schedule SE is one of many schedules of Form 1040, the form you use to file your individual income tax return.
-You use it to calculate your total self-employment tax, which you must report on another schedule of Form 1040—Schedule 4 (line 57).
+You use it to calculate your total self-employment tax, which you must report on another schedule of Form 1040—Schedule 2 (Part II, line 4).

 Self-employment tax is a combination of your Social Security and Medicare tax—similar to the taxes withheld from your paycheck when you work for someone else.